ayushg14/Portfolio_Page/README.md

 # Portfolio_Page
-Created a personalized portfolio page utilizing HTML5 and vanilla CSS.
-Features include a profile introduction, education background, project displays, and a footer section.
+I created a personalized portfolio page featuring my profile, educational background, and project highlights.
+Using HTML5 and vanilla CSS, the page includes an "About Me" section and a well-designed footer.
+It serves as a comprehensive showcase of my skills, achievements, and experiences.